Dogs in religion: Christianity

 Within Roman Catholicism specifically, the iconography of Saint Dominic includes a dog, after the saint's mother Blessed Joan of Aza dreamt a dog with a torch in its mouth sprang from her womb, and became pregnant shortly after that.
 As such, the Dominican Order (Ecclesiastical Latin: Dominicanus) sounds close to "dog of the Lord" or "hound of the Lord" (Dómini canis).

-A dog is mentioned in the deuterocanonical Book of Tobit, faithfully accompanying Tobias, Tobit's son and the angel Raphael on their journeys.

 The Catholic Church recognizes Saint Roch (also Saint Rocco), who lived in the early 14th century in France, as the patron saint of dogs.
 It is said he caught the plague while doing charitable work and went into the forest, expecting to die.
 There, he was befriended by a hunting dog which licked his sores and brought him food, helping him recover.
 The feast day of Saint Roch, August 16, is celebrated in Bolivia as the "birthday of all dogs."